bakpakin/Fennel/tutorial.md

 only valid inside the body of the `let` call.

-You can also introduce locals with `local`, which is nice when they'll be used across the whole file, but in general `let` is preferred because it's clearer at a glance where the value is used:
+You can also introduce locals with `local`, which is nice when they'll be used across the whole file, but in general `let` is preferred inside functions because it's clearer at a glance where the value can be used:

 ```fennel
 (local tau-approx 6.28318)